Cherry Healthy Joint Function

 Cherries: Healthy Joint Function

 The good news about the health benefits of this fruit continues to increase.
-According to ongoing research, Montmorency tart cherries are a rich source of antioxidants.
+According to ongoing research, Montmorency tart cherries and cherry juice are a rich source of antioxidants.
 In addition, there are beneficial compounds in this tiny fruit that may help maintain healthy joint function.